aott33/digital-transformation-terms/README.md

 [Link to definition list](/docs/definition-list.md)

 ## Resources:
-The definition list table was created as a spreadsheet and then the [Table to Markdown](https://tabletomarkdown.com/) tool was used to convert the spreadsheet to a markdown table.
+The definition list table was created as a spreadsheet and then converted to a markdwon table using the [Table to Markdown](https://tabletomarkdown.com/) tool.